uclasystem/DRust/docs/osdi24ae-77.md

 ## 6. Run Baseline System Grappa

 As requested, we also prepared scripts for Grappa.
-Note that Grappa's performance is much worse that DRust and the other baseline system GAM, so the following process may take over 10 hours.
+Note that Grappa's performance is much worse than DRust and the other baseline system GAM, so the following process may take hours.

 ### Pre-Collected Performance Data